ctang83/test/index.Rmd

-So first of all, why do I apply for this academic job at The University of Hong Kong?
+So first of all, why do I apply for this academic job?

 I will first put a big picture here, because it’s quite related to my recent experience and the main object of my research – the health systems in China.